2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/procedures/2024-02-28-update-app.md

 sort_order: 5
 description: We need to make some changes to our web app.
 ---
-{{ site.data.fake.ceo_name }}, the CEO of {% include reference.html item='fake_company' %} - a real ideas guy (trust fund kid) - had the brilliant notion of trying to solicit investors in the company, even though we don't have a product yet.
+{{ site.data.fake.ceo_name }}, the CEO of {% include reference.html item='fake_company' %} and a real ideas guy (trust fund kid), had the brilliant notion of trying to solicit investors in the company, even though we don't have a product yet.
 But hey, why should the lack of a product [stop entrepreneurship](https://www.alexanderjarvis.com/25-startups-that-raised-without-a-product/)?
 He's asked that we add an email address where people can inquire about investing.
 So sure, let's do that.<!--more-->

 ## Make Changes Locally